mlmabie/DXF_Primitive_to_Polygon/gnn_plan/16_epistemic_controls.md

 counterfactuals into a falsifiable workbench.
 The breadth is intentional: it creates a map of the problem, the candidate mechanisms, and the failure modes.

-Breadth is not ownership.
 Ownership comes from pointed source reads, counterfactual baselines, small reproductions, and claim-status tracking.

 The goal of this file is to prevent four failure modes: